Peter Guber: Los Angeles Dodgers

-Guber is an owner of the 2020 and 2024 World Series winning Los Angeles Dodgers.
+Guber is a minority owner of the 2020, 2024, and 2025 World Series winning Los Angeles Dodgers, with an estimated 3% stake in the team.
 In 2012, Guber entered into a third partnership with Magic Johnson and teamed up with Guggenheim Baseball Management to purchase the storied Major League Baseball franchise.
 Together, the group made the $2.15 billion winning offer, which more than doubled the previous record price for a North American sports franchise."
 Under their ownership, the franchise has won the 2013, 2014, 2015, 2016, 2017, 2018, 2020 and 2024 National League West championships.
-In 2017, 2018, 2020, and 2024, the Dodgers became National League champions, earning them a place in the World Series.
+In 2017, 2018, 2020, 2024, and 2025 the Dodgers became National League champions, earning them a place in the World Series.
 In 2020, the Dodgers captured the ultimate prize in baseball, bringing the Commissioner's Trophy back to Los Angeles for the first time in thirty-two years.
-The team ended the 2020 regular season with a .717 winning percentage that placed them sixth of all time, and made them the only National League team with a .700-plus win percentage since the 1909 Pirates.
-The Dodgers were World Series Champions again in 2024, after defeating the New York Yankees four games to one.
+The Dodgers were World Series Champions again in 2024 and 2025, repeating as back-to-back champions for the first time in franchise history.
 Additionally, Guber owned and served as Managing Partner of the Dodgers' Triple- A affiliate, the Oklahoma City Dodgers.
 In 2018, the Oklahoma City Dodgers were named the Triple-A winner of the Bob Freitas Award, an honor presented to Minor League Baseball's top franchise based on community involvement, long-term business success, and consistent operational excellence.